-Effective January 1, 2018, the Company adopted IFRS 9 "Financial Instruments."
+The Company accounts for financial assets in accordance with IFRS 9 "Financial Instruments."

 1) Classification

 The financial assets of the Company are classified as financial assets at amortized cost.
 The classification is done on the basis of the Company's business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.